 A Cancellation may be needed in order for a trademark applicant to register their trademark.
 Sometimes, the USPTO will refuse a trademark application because of an existing trademark registration.
 If that is the case, the applicant may look at whether the registration being cited by the USPTO can be cancelled because of various reasons.

 As with any litigation, it is often possible to work out a settlement between the two parties.
-The attorneys at Gerben Law Firm have extensive experience negotiating positive settlements for our clients.
-If settlement is not possible, Gerben Law Firm uses cutting-edge technology and experience to reduce the cost to our clients while providing high-quality legal representation.
+The attorneys at Gerben IP have extensive experience negotiating positive settlements for our clients.
+If settlement is not possible, Gerben IP uses cutting-edge technology and experience to reduce the cost to our clients while providing high-quality legal representation.
 We’ve been involved in hundreds of Trademark Trial and Appeal Board proceedings and offer free consultations.